 A. Education Events and Resources

-1) Tasting Tables & NetNutrition Outreach - September 26th
+1. Tasting Tables & NetNutrition Outreach (September 26th 2013)

 During the first week of fall quarter our Executive Chef and Registered Dietitian table in the dining commons to feature our local sustainable products, as well as NetNutrition, our online nutrition analysis resource.
 We want students to become familiar with our staff and want to ensure they are aware of available resources.

-2) Sustainability Week - October 21-25, 2013
+2. Sustainability Week (October 21-25, 2013)